tuplex/tuplex/benchmarks/distributed/pywren/README.md

 ## PyWren benchmark directory

 This directory contains benchmark implementations of (PyWren)[https://github.com/pywren/pywren] to be compared against Tuplex.
+In order to make PyWren run on AWS, several things had to be fixed first:
+	1. update runtime to newer python (3.7), this is the only version PyWren is compatible with.
+It fails for newer Python, i.e. Python3.9
+	2. Fix setup.py script to install more recent package versions All these changes can be found in the forked repo https://github.com/LeonhardFS/pywren

+Before running your benchmark, make sure you have some S3 bucket acting as both intermediate and output storage.
+Edit the pywren_config.yaml file in this directory, then build the docker container to include it.

 To facilitate benchmarking, it's wrapped up as docker container.

-Start container via
+Start container after editing pywren_config to your settings via

 docker run -it -e AWS_DEFAULT_REGION=${AWS_DEFAULT_REGION} -e AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY} -e AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID} pywren bash

+You can also invoke the benchmark directly via...

 ## Steps required to fix PyWren: